 1. Personal Growth: Understanding Cosmic Influences

-It will explain, to an individual, how and in what manner he reacts towards failure with regard to personal astrological influences, especially by Uranus, Neptune, and Pluto.
+It will explain, to an individual, how and in what manner he reacts towards failure about personal astrological influences, especially by Uranus, Neptune, and Pluto.
 Thus, this would reflect how a deeper understanding of one’s experience regarding failure, resistance, and self-transformation develops.
 The resulting self-knowledge then becomes an effective basis to see through life and cosmos better as individuals traverse their process of growth and healing.

 2. Collective Growth: Embracing Cosmic and Cognitive Dimensions